Bira/octopus-carnival/_drafts/wir-mm3-4e-intellect-devourer.md

 ### Ustilagor

 Ustilagors are Small devourer larvae.
-They're individually weaker than an adult, but they hunt in packs and are small enough to coordinate.
+They're individually weaker than an adult, but they hunt in packs and are smart enough to coordinate.
 And as Level 7 Lurkers with 59 HP, they're still pretty deadly.
 They have a ground speed of 6.

 Ustilagors will first try to secure combat advantage against their chosen